 Governance is something of a dirty word.
 It often generates a visceral reaction in people, conjuring up images of red tape, bureaucracy and time-consuming audits.
 These are seen as roadblocks to progress, innovation and adoption of new ways of working.
 This is especially true when we are looking to accelerate the rate of change or delivery speed, such as commonly occurs when adopting DevOps or Agile practices.

-Below, I will discuss why we have governance, how it gets applied and some immediate approaches you can look at to help change your ways of working.
+Below, I will discuss why we have governance, how it gets applied, and some immediate approaches you can look at to help change your ways of working.

 Purpose

 Let’s start with the purpose of governance.
 Governance practices intend to manage risk.
-I sometimes hear that “this doesn’t apply to me.
+I sometimes hear “This doesn’t apply to me.
 I’m in a small start-up,” but all organizations, whatever their size, need to manage risk.
 In one form or another, we are all subjected to governance.
 In larger organizations, we have added complexity to deal with in creating and managing risk.
-It is also true that heavily regulated industries like finance and healthcare have additional external regulatory concerns to take into account.
-Whatever size of organization you are in, there is still a need to consider governing different risks, such as security and operational.

 A common way to talk about collective risk management practices is Governance Risk Compliance (GRC):